tewedaj/AirBnB_clone_v4/README.md

 - [1-pack_web_static.py](1-pack_web_static.py) - Fabric script that generates a .tgz archive from the contents of `web_static`, using the function `do_pack`
 - [2-do_deploy_web_static.py](2-do_deploy_web_static.py) - Fabric script (based on [1-pack_web_static.py](1-pack_web_static.py)) that distributes an archive to web servers, using the function `do_deploy`
 - [3-deploy_web_static.py](3-deploy_web_static.py) - Fabric script (based on [2-do_deploy_web_static.py](2-do_deploy_web_static.py)) that creates and distributes an archive to web servers, using the function `deploy`
-- [AUTHORS](AUTHORS) - list of Authors who have worked on this project.
 - [console.py](console.py) - the console is a command line used to interact with the storage engines.
 - [setup_mysql_dev.sql](setup_mysql_dev.sql) - MySQL script to set-up the hbnb_dev_db database.
 - [setup_mysql_test.sql](setup_mysql_test.sql) - MySQL script to set-up the hbnb_test_db database.